Volunteer in schools

 There are various ways in which you can volunteer in schools.
 Here are a few examples:

-• Reading Mentors: Many schools have reading mentor programs where volunteers help students improve their literacy skills.
-As a reading mentor, you can listen to students read, provide guidance on pronunciation and comprehension, and instil a love for reading through engaging discussions.
+- Reading mentors: Many schools have reading mentor programs where volunteers help pupils improve their literacy skills.
+As a reading mentor, you can listen to pupils read, provide guidance on pronunciation and comprehension, and instil a love for reading through engaging discussions.

-• Mentoring programmes: Some schools run mentoring programs where volunteers serve as mentors for pupils who may benefit from additional support and guidance.
+- Mentoring programmes: Some schools run mentoring programmes where volunteers serve as mentors for pupils who may benefit from additional support and guidance.
 Mentors act as positive role models, offering advice, encouragement, and helping pupils navigate challenges they may face academically or personally.

 Volunteering in primary schools